Coarse group theoretic study on stable mixed commutator length: Main results and outlined proofs

 \subsection{Concrete examples and applications of coarse kernels}

 We will see several examples of Theorem~\ref{mthm=main} in Section~\ref{sec=examplemain}; in Section~\ref{sec=remarks}, we also see applications of the coarse kernels in Theorem~\ref{mthm=main}.
 Here, we present some concrete examples from these two sections.
 For simplicity, we consider the setting of pairs $(\Gg,\Ng)$ (Theorem~\ref{thm=main1precise}).
 In some cases, we are able to obtain an explicit representative of the coarse kernel; see discussions above Theorem~\ref{thm=WW} for terminology appearing in Proposition~\ref{prop=explicitexample}.
-We will also exhibit a representative of the coarse kernel in the setting of the mapping torus of a certain surface homeomorphism in Example~\ref{exa=explicitker}~(2).
+Here, we recall the \emph{Andreadakis--Johnson filtration} \cite{Andreadakis} of the automorphism group of a free group.
+Let $n\in \NN_{\geq 2}$ and let $F_n$ denote a free group of rank $n$.
+For every $q\in \NN$, the action of $\Aut(F_n)$ on the $(q+1)$-st nilpotent group quotient $F_n/\gamma_{q+1}(F_n)$ induces the group homomorphism $\Aut(F_n)\to \Aut (F_n/\gamma_{q+1}(F_n))$.
+Its kernel is denoted by $\mathcal{A}_{n}(q)$; thus, we have the descending filtration